foldda/charian/README.md

 * systems integration - allowing applications from different vendor to exchange data
 * Other cross-application data transfer tasks

-Freightman is application-independent as it uses the schema-less RDA as its data-encoding format, it means using Freightman does not require any application-specific setup, unlike using schemas-based object-serialization solutions which normally will require configuration or rebuilt for the targetted applications.
+Freightman is schema-less and application-independent, meaning using Freightman does not require any application-specific setup.
+This is advantagious compared to the other schemas-based object-serialization solutions which normally would require configuration or rebuilt for the targetted applications.

-With merely around 800 lines of code in its implementation, and zero-dependency, Freightman is perhaps the simpliest object-serialization solution you will find, yet it still rivals the most sophiscated solutions out there, for being able to transfer arbitrarily complex data (e.g. objects with nested classes) from one application to another, even when the applications are in different programming languages and on different platforms[^2].
+With merely around 800 lines of code in its implementation, and zero-dependency, Freightman is perhaps the simpliest object-serialization solution you will find, yet feature-wise it rivals the most sophiscated solutions out there.
+Freightman is able to transfer arbitrarily complex data (e.g. objects with nested classes) from one application to another, even when the applications are in different programming languages and on different platforms[^2].

 [^2]: Subject to RDA encoder and parser availablity for the language and the platform.